 Curriculum

 The format of paleoCAMP consists of lectures followed by hands-on exercises and tutorials.
 In addition, there are half day and day-long field trips to nearby sites of geological and paleoclimatic interest.
 The curriculum will also include a series of professional development workshops focusing on topics such as careers, diversity, science communication, and ethical fieldwork.
 Below is a general narrative of the curriculum content.
-Note that specific topics and exercises are subject to change based on timing constraints and/or instructors’ specialty.
+The schedule as well as specific topics and exercises change every year based on timing constraints and/or instructors’ specialty, but there is always a core curriculum that is covered.

 Field Trips

-In 2022 and 2023 we visited Mono Lake to learn about the water history of Owens Valley and see carbonate chemistry action.
-We also visited the Wilson Creek Formation to understand and then practice age model development and evaluation.
-A third field trip featured a visit to the Ancient Bristlecone Pine forest, a landmark site in dendrochronology that provided early insights into variations in atmospheric radiocarbon production.
+Field trips include a visit to Mono Lake to learn about the water history of Owens Valley and see carbonate chemistry action, a visit to the Pleistocene Wilson Creek Formation to understand and then practice age model development and evaluation, and a trip to the Ancient Bristlecone Pine forest, a landmark site in dendrochronology that provided early insights into variations in atmospheric radiocarbon production.
+We also study the glacial moraines that sit behind SNARL and ring Convict Lake.

 Practical Skills